Vale Tudo Japan: Vale Tudo Japan: VTJ 5th in Osaka

 Vale Tudo Japan: VTJ 5th in Osaka (also known as VTJ 5TH IN OSAKA) was held on June 28, 2014, at Bodymaker Colosseum in Osaka, Japan.

 Vale Tudo Japan: VTJ 6th

 Vale Tudo Japan: VTJ 6th (also known as VTJ 6TH) was held on October 4, 2014, at Ota City General Gymnasium in Ōta, Tokyo, Japan.

 Vale Tudo Japan: VTJ in Osaka

 Vale Tudo Japan: VTJ in Osaka (also known as VTJ in Osaka) was held on June 21, 2015, at Osaka Prefectural Gymnasium in Osaka, Japan.

 Vale Tudo Japan: VTJ 7TH

 Vale Tudo Japan: VTJ 7TH (also known as VTJ 7TH) was held on September 13, 2015, at Maihama Amphitheater in Urayasu, Japan.

-Vale Tudo Japan: VTJ 7TH
+Vale Tudo Japan: VTJ in Okinawa

-Vale Tudo Japan: VTJ IN OKINAWA (also known as VTJ IN OKINAWA) was held on September 13, 2015, at Okinawa Prefectural Budokan in Naha, Okinawa, Japan.
+Vale Tudo Japan: VTJ in Okinawa (also known as VTJ in Okinawa) was held on October 3, 2015, at Okinawa Prefectural Budokan in Naha, Okinawa, Japan.

+Vale Tudo Japan: VTJ in Osaka (2016)

+Vale Tudo Japan: VTJ in Osaka was held on June 19, 2016, at Edion Arena Osaka in Osaka, Japan.
+In the main event, Daichi Takenaka defeated Alan Philpott by rear-naked choke in the first round.

+Vale Tudo Japan: VTJ 8th

+Vale Tudo Japan: VTJ 8th was held on September 19, 2016, at Maihama Amphitheater in Urayasu, Chiba, Japan.
+ISAO defeated Yutaka Saito by split decision in the main event.

+VTJ 2021

+VTJ 2021 was held on November 6, 2021, at USEN Studio Coast in Kōtō, Tokyo.
+In the main event, Tatsuro Taira submitted Alfredo Muaiad with a rear-naked choke in the first round.